phalcon/documentation/docs/dispatcher.md

 }
 ```

+!!! info "NOTE"

-> **NOTE**: Keep in mind that performing a `forward` is not the same as making a HTTP redirect.
+    Keep in mind that performing a `forward` is not the same as making a HTTP redirect.
 Although they produce the same result, performing a `forward` will not reload the current page, while the HTTP redirect needs two requests to complete the process.
-{: .alert .alert-info }

 Examples: